Ishrak-Adit07/Microservice_Practice/Project_Intros.md

 ### 3. Database cached with Redis
 ### 4. Database cache sharding with Redis
 ### 5. Containerized and deployed on cloud

+# Project 7

+### 1. Microservices Architecture
+### 2. Inter-Service Communication with HTTP requests throught middlewares
+### 3. Database cached with Redis
+### 4. Containerized and deployable on cloud without ingress, services changed to ClusterIP
+### 5. Ingress files configured, not tested